 A candidate may not proceed beyond the stage of initial inquiry until he has satisfied the Apostolic Episcopal Church either that he is free of all canonical obligations to his previous communion, or that his Ordinary is, through provision of a Letter of Consent, willing to grant him excardination in the event that he is accepted to exercise the ordained ministry in the Apostolic Episcopal Church.

 All independent candidates for incardination are first required to join an existing mission of the Apostolic Episcopal Church, where they will usually be offered opportunities to participate in the work of the mission that will be used for the purposes of assessment.
 Any decision on incardination will often be subject to a preliminary period of observation under temporary episcopal oversight or other considerations.
 Incardination may be offered on a temporary basis, subject to review during an initial period of six months or one year.

 Where a candidate is responsible for a community not in intercommunion with the Apostolic Episcopal Church that includes other clergy, or for any religious order, all associated clergy and all professed members of the religious order must have met the standards for incardination in order to become members of the Church.
 In no circumstances will the Church permit “independent” affiliation of communities on an open-ended basis.
-Such communities must either become a full part of the Apostolic Episcopal Church subject to its hierarchy and canons, or those members who wish to join the Apostolic Episcopal Church must leave the other community in order to do so.
+Such communities must either become a full part of the Apostolic Episcopal Church subject to its hierarchy and canons, or those members who wish to join the Apostolic Episcopal Church must leave their community in order to do so.

 At present, bishops from outside our wider circle of intercommunion relationships are not generally permitted to incardinate except under exceptional circumstances.